 Drivers who are refused coverage by Colorado auto insurance companies can turn to the Western Association of Automobile Insurance Plans (WAAIP), which Colorado falls under, to buy a plan.

-The Colorado Division of Insurance produces this guide that breaks down the state's regulations, what to look for in a policy and which discounts they are eligible for.
+The Colorado Division of Insurance produces this guide that breaks down the state's regulations, what to look for in a policy, and which discounts are available.

 The Division of Insurance falls under the Colorado Department of Regulatory Agencies.
 It offers pamphlets on car insurance for consumers, but the site is most useful for customers who need to file a complaint or make sure a company is legitimate.

 The Division of Motor Vehicles is run by the Colorado Department of Revenue.
 Motorists can register vehicles, get licensed and access driving records at a DMV office; the website provides details.

 Part consumer protection association, part communications agency, RMIIA is a nonprofit advocate for Coloradans and residents of three other states.
 Its goal is to bridge the knowledge gap between insurers and their customer base.